OUR Quality

 1945

-The Gandour factory is quickly considered one of the most modern and innovative factories in the region, attracting business from a variety of countries.
+The Gandour factory is quickly considered one of the most modern and innovative factories in the region.

 Rafic Ghandour Sr. and his brothers continue to grow the business with great vision and enthusiasm.
-Fascinated by technology, he takes particular interest in chocolate machines and learning how each one operates.

 1955